ZehenForever/mqcollect/README.md

 # mqcollect

-A Lua script for MQ + E3 that allows individual characters to store a list of items they want to collect and to use that to collect those items from all other characters in their group.
+A Lua script for MQ + E3 that allows individual characters to store a list of items they want to collect from the other characers in their group.

 # Installing
 ```